Ormek/The-River/README.md

 It's crucial to emphasize this last point.
 Abstractions that make the code harder to follow or understand are likely not serving their intended purpose, regardless of how much duplication they eliminate.

-I want to take a moment to mention that there is  a case to be had over the usefulness of semantic information that abstactions can provide, this information can be highly valuable as it can be used to reduce things like computation and memory allocation.
+I want to take a moment to mention that there is  a case to be had over the usefulness of semantic information that abstractions can provide, this information can be highly valuable as it can be used to reduce things like computation and memory allocation.

-But in most cases, if the decission to abstract code globally is made, it should be a conscious choice where the benefits are deemed to be far greater than the cost.
-Because each new global abstraction risks bottling up more and more of the river we are trying to perserve.
+But in most cases, if the decision to abstract code globally is made, it should be a conscious choice where the benefits are deemed to be far greater than the cost.
+Because each new global abstraction risks bottling up more and more of the river we are trying to preserve.

 ## The Power of Storytelling
 At its core, the River approach is about embracing the narrative nature of software development.
 It recognizes that code is not just a set of instructions for a computer, but a story that we tell about how a system works and what it does.